-The application of IFRS 16 requires the Company to make judgments that affect the valuation of the lease liabilities, the valuation of the lease receivables and the valuation of ROU assets.
+The Company makes judgments that affect the valuation of the lease liabilities, the valuation of the lease receivables and the valuation of Right-of-Use ("ROU") assets.
 These include: determining contracts that are within the scope of IFRS 16; determining the contract term; and determining the interest rate used for the discounting of future cash flows.